 The process of innovation, while important, is difficult.
 A CIO or CTO who wants to bring about truly transformational change must first think of an idea, then strategize how to carry it out, work together with other leaders and prepare his or her team to finally execute the strategy.
 At nearly any point in this process, there are obstacles that can easily force even the best plans off track.

-Yet, as we wrote recently, innovation is critically important for top technology leaders.
+Yet innovation is critically important for top technology leaders.
 Organizations expect that their existing officers will pursue meaningful changes and often use this criterion to evaluate future hires.
 We have seen many examples of innovative change in our interviews with technology leaders, goals that include training programs to connect state governments with the private sector, partnerships between restaurants and delivery services, and sweeping improvements to security systems.
 Initiatives like these set CIOs apart from their peers and demonstrate the value of technology leadership.

 Before pursuing large-scale change, the best leaders set both their teams and themselves up for success.
 While there are many different ways to prepare for innovation, we found that leaders who manage their time well, learn from previous failures and exercise strong planning best situate themselves to pursue innovation.
 These three goals may not be as exciting as some of the biggest innovations that we’ve seen from sitting technology leaders, but they form important prerequisites for large-scale, substantive changes by removing some of the biggest obstacles.
 Taken together, these are three powerful ways for executives to bring more value to their organizations.

 For technology leaders, time management is always a priority due to the sheer number of tasks these executives must perform.
-At any given moment, choosing which objectives, goals and plans to prioritize (often including critical goals like security or hiring more talent) is an important part of good leadership.
+At any given moment, choosing which objectives, goals, and plans to prioritize (often including critical goals like security or hiring more talent) is an important part of good leadership.
 However, given the high level of importance for most technology initiatives, it is often difficult to parse out which goals demand the most immediate attention.
 In other words, good time management is a vital skill that leaders need to meet all of their objectives.

 Effective time management is an important prerequisite for innovation at both the individual leadership and team member levels for IT functions.
-CIOs and CTOs may have numerous goals to pursue at any moment that are all equally important, and dividing both their own time and the time of the team members under them is vital to making sure that both day-to-day demands and innovative objectives all receive necessary attention.
-Time, just like available talent or money, is a valuable resource, and making sure that it is used wisely at both the group and individual level is vital to long-term operational success.
+CIOs and CTOs may have numerous goals to pursue at any moment that are all equally important, and dividing both their own time and the time of the team members under them is vital to making sure that both day-to-day demands and innovative objectives all receive the necessary attention.
+Time, just like available talent or money, is a valuable resource; making sure that it is used wisely at both the group and individual level is vital to long-term operational success.

 Learning from Mistakes

 Another way to prepare for innovation is to take notes from efforts that failed to achieve their goals.
 The last few decades are filled with examples of digital transformation and other technology objectives that didn’t succeed, giving current leaders plenty of evidence to analyze when forming their own plans.
 Every failed effort – whether inside or outside one’s organization – is a data point that CIOs and CTOs can use for future success.
-Given the extensive planning and resources that often go into innovative plans, learning from previous mistakes is one way to make sure that time and effort devoted to cancelled projects or initiatives won’t go completely to waste.
+Given the extensive planning and resources that often go into innovative plans, learning from previous mistakes is one way to make sure that time and effort devoted to canceled projects or initiatives won’t go completely to waste.

 While many lessons from failed projects or initiatives depend on industry-specific factors, some conclusions apply to many organizations.
 As some have concluded, big-picture innovations are complex, and can’t always be quickly inserted into any industry or business.
 “Digital transformation is an ongoing process of changing the way you do business.
 It requires foundational investments in skills, projects, infrastructure, and, often, in cleaning up IT systems,” Thomas Davenport and George Westerman wrote for the Harvard Business Review.
 “It requires mixing people, machines, and business processes, with all of the messiness that entails.”
 Success stories are always encouraging, but failures serve as reminders to plan carefully and intelligently.